 - mastodon.social: a general interest Mastodon network that is open to all

 - scholar.social: a Mastodon network meant for those in higher education

-- mastodon.oeru.org: a Mastodon network hosted by OERu, an outstanding organization that connects dozens of higher education institutions around the world to collaborate in developing and using open educational resources
+- https://social.fossdle.org: a Mastodon network for those in the open education community hosted by the OER Foundation, an outstanding organization that connects dozens of higher education institutions around the world to collaborate in developing and using open educational resources

 - Mastodon Twitter Crossposter: this free service allows you to automatically post your tweets to your Mastodon account, or your Mastodon posts to your Twitter account, your choice!

 - Trunk: a great way to find Fediverse accounts worth following, based on shared interests